ValeryAndreevichPushkarev/PositionalEncoding/README.md

 TODO:
 Check different methods to merge N to 1 signals like OR. (use pulldown resistors in AND, and so).
+Add signed versions of commands (replace add\sub with one command).
+Make script to compute division via linear combination of subcommands.

-Add script to generate modules with 10-100 computation units (core), Add script to generate 10-100 cores connected to one bus/memory block.
+Add script to generate 10-100 cores connected to one bus/memory block.